EAA 172 Website Premise

 we find it best to follow as many of them as possible.

-with dialup as well as with Netscape, Firefox, Opera, and IE (Internet Explorer).
+tested with dialup as well as with Chrome, Firefox, Opera, and IE

-It should work with all versions of these browsers put out during the past
+them.
+It should work with all versions of these browsers put out during

-ten years.
-All pages, except for perhaps two or three, and there usually
+the past ten years.
+All pages, except for perhaps two or three,

 -- 3 minutes, 10 seconds, at dialup speeds.
 Then try the EAA 172 Homepage - click Here, or Calendar of Events - click Here , and see the difference.
 Perhaps they, too, should consider